 If you’re unable to attend, you can watch the Board meetings live or view the recordings later here.

-Interpreter services are available for non-English speakers and individuals with hearing impairments upon request.
+Interpreter services are available at Board meetings for non-English speakers and individuals with hearing impairments upon request.
 Please provide advance notice by contacting Sandra Pereira at ext.
 20324 or translation@chccs.k12.nc.us.

 The Facility Condition Index (FCI) is a facilities metric that compares the cost of needed repairs and maintenance to the cost of replacing the building.
 It measures physical condition and deferred maintenance needs, but it does not evaluate educational quality, student experience, or program value.